 Like most electronics, Bose soundbar prices correspond directly to how new the device is.

-Inexpensive: For under $200, you’ll find older models of Bose soundbars that are still high in quality but may not have the fastest technology or the newest special features.
+For under $200, you will find older models of Bose soundbars that are still high in quality but may not have the fastest technology or the newest special features.
+Budget shoppers may look here.

-Mid-range: For between $200 and $600, you’ll find relatively new Bose soundbars with voice control features.
-In this price range, you will not be able to create a sound system with your soundbar, but you may be able to add a wall mount.
+For between $200 and $600, you will find relatively new Bose soundbars with voice command features.
+In this mid-range price tier, you will not be able to create a sound system with your soundbar, but you may be able to add a wall mount.
+Some Bose soundbar 500 offerings are available at this mid-range price, for example.

-Expensive: For over $600, you can purchase the newest Bose soundbar offering or create a sound system with a subwoofer and speakers from a lower series.
+For over $600, you can purchase the newest Bose soundbar offering or create a sound system with a subwoofer and speakers from a lower series.
+This may be the best buy for a deluxe home theater system, if your budget allows it.

-A. However good the sound may be on a smart TV, it does not come close to comparing with a soundbar.
+A. However good the sound may be on a smart TV, it does not come close to comparing with the sound you can get from the best soundbars.
 A smart TV focuses on creating beautiful images rather than audio.
 What’s more, the slender design of a smart TV doesn’t allow for quality speakers to be incorporated.
-If you’ve a 4K TV, for example, you’ll want a high-end audio system to match your high-end visual setup.
+If you have a 4K TV, for example, you will want a high-end audio system to match your high-end visual setup.